-No, Nexus 5000 is a general purpose L2 switch and UCS 6100 series is an integral part of the unified computing system.
+Ans: No, Nexus 5000 is a general-purpose L2 switch, and UCS 6100 series is an integral part of the unified computing system.
 The software that runs on the UCS 6100 is different from the Nexus 5000, as the UCS 6100 has both control and management planes.

 UCS Blade Servers sit inside the UCS chassis and are managed using UCS manager.
-UCS Rack Servers work independently and do not require the full UCS infrastructure; however they can also be integrated in your existing UCS infrastructure.
+UCS Rack Servers work independently and do not require the full UCS infrastructure; however, they can also be integrated into your existing UCS infrastructure.
 For a full list of differences between UCS Blade Servers and Rack Servers CLICK HERE.

-UCS express is compact, all-in-one computing and networking system targeted at branch offices.
-UCS express is build on the concept of lean branch office which reduces the branch-office infrastructure footprint, equipment and operating costs, and management complexity.
-Main components of UCS express are ISR Generation2 series router and Services Ready Engine (SRE) multipurpose x86 blade servers.
+UCS express is a compact, all-in-one computing and networking system targeted at branch offices.
+UCS Express is built on the concept of a lean branch office which reduces the branch-office infrastructure footprint, equipment and operating costs, and management complexity.
+The main components of UCS express are the ISR Generation2 series router and Services Ready Engine (SRE) multipurpose x86 blade servers.
 Cisco ISR G2 functions as a blade-server enclosure for SRE blade servers, which in themselves run branch office applications like DNS, DHCP, etc. The system comes with VMware vSphere Hypervisor for virtualization and CIMC Express for blade server management.

 UCS E-Series Server modules are next-generation, power-optimized, x86, Intel® Xeon® 64-bit blade servers designed to be deployed in Cisco Integrated Services Routers Generation 2 (ISR G2).
 The Cisco UCS E-Series Servers extend the Cisco UCS product portfolio to meet the needs of customers who want to deploy a virtualization-ready computing infrastructure in the branch-office environment while maintaining a lean branch-office architecture.
 E-series servers are a good replacement for UCS express SRE.

 Port mapping from server to fabric interconnect is automatic in UCS.
 If the number of links from fabric extender to fabric interconnect is only one then all of the 8 ports are pinned to it.
-If the number of links from fabric extender to fabric interconnect is two then ports 1,3,5,7 are pinned to first link and ports 2,4,6,8 are pinned to second link.
-If the number of links from fabric extender to fabric interconnect is four then ports 1,5 are pinned to first link; port 2,6 are pinned to second link; port 3,7 are pinned to third link; and port 4,8 are pinned to fourth link.
-Remember that three link topology is not supported in UCS.
+If the number of links from the fabric extender to the fabric interconnect is two then ports 1,3,5,7 are pinned to the first link and ports 2,4,6,8 are pinned to the second link.
+If the number of links from fabric extender to fabric interconnect is four then ports 1,5 are pinned to the first link; port 2,6 are pinned to the second link; port 3,7 are pinned to the third link, and port 4,8 are pinned to the fourth link.
+Remember that the three link topology is not supported in UCS.